Python-GIS-book/site/source/part2/chapter-06/md/common-spatial-data-operations/02-data-io.md

     name: python3
 ---

-# Preparing GeoDataFrames from geographic data
+# Preparing GeoDataFrames from different file formats

 Reading data into Python is usually the first step of an analysis workflow.
 There are various different GIS data formats available such as [Shapefile](https://en.wikipedia.org/wiki/Shapefile) [^shp], [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON) [^GeoJson], [KML](https://en.wikipedia.org/wiki/Keyhole_Markup_Language) [^KML], and [GeoPackage](https://en.wikipedia.org/wiki/GeoPackage) [^GPKG].
 Geopandas is capable of reading data from all of these formats (plus many more).